ghost-aHVudGVy/Help-Desk-Labs/04_Ticketing-and-Documentation/01_Ticketing-System-Simulation-Lab/README.md

 # Ticketing-System-Simulation-Lab

 This project demonstrates how I planned, built, and worked with an IT service desk environment using **Jira Service Management** and a Windows domain lab.

 The goal of the lab was to simulate a realistic help desk workflow, from receiving support requests, to troubleshooting, documenting the fix, and closing out tickets following standard practices.

-This lab gave me hands-on experience with ticket triage, communication, workflow management, root-cause analysis, and system administration tasks across Active Directory, printers, networking, and user applications.

 ---